Practical internet banking safety guide

-If you do just five things: use a password manager, enable your bank’s strongest MFA, secure your email, keep your banking device updated, and activate transaction alerts.
-Add a VPN for untrusted Wi-Fi, but not as your primary defence.
+If you only do five things, use a password manager, enable the strongest MFA your bank supports, secure your email and phone recovery accounts, keep the banking device updated, and turn on transaction alerts.
+Add a VPN for untrusted Wi-Fi, not as your main banking defence.

 Top priority Unique passwords for bank and email stored in a password manager.